-- Incorrect supply voltage - at least one of the 2 supply voltages is not operating - the internal supply voltage is not operating - When the device is operating outside of the user-defined temperature threshold - Loss of the redundancy (in ring manager mode) - The interruption of link connection(s)

-Configure at least one port for this feature.
-When the link is down, you specify which ports the device signals in the Port tab of the Diagnostics > Status Configuration > Device Status dialog in the Propagate connection error row.

-The removal of the external memory.
+- Incorrect supply voltage - at least one of the 2 supply voltages is not operating - the internal supply voltage is not operating - When the device is operating outside of the user-defined temperature threshold values - When the device is operating outside of the user-defined humidity threshold values - Loss of the redundancy (in ring manager mode) - The interruption of link connection(s) Configure at least one port for this feature.
+When the link is down, you specify which ports the device signals in the Port tab of the Diagnostics > Status Configuration > Device Status dialog in the Propagate connection error row. - The removal of the external memory.
 The configuration in the external memory is out-of-sync with the configuration in the device.